arlolra/ctypes-otr/readme.md

 pwd > ~/.instantbird/<profile>/extensions/ctypes-otr@tormessenger
 ```

 Now launch Instantbird w/ OTR enabled.
-The default policy is optimistic
+The default policy is to require
 encryption.
-That means whitespace tags are appended to plaintext messages to
-start OTR.
-To manually enforce it, try sending a message with just ?OTRv2,3?
-or initiate with another client.
-Require encryption can be enabled in the
+That can be changed to optimistically enable it in the add-on
-add-on settings.
+settings.

 [3]: http://ftp.instantbird.com/instantbird/nightly/latest-trunk/